particle-iot/docs/src/content/reference/device-os/firmware.md

 {{#unless has-set-credentials}} {{!-- Electron and E series that don't save credentials in non-volatile memory --}}

-### setCredentials()

-**Note**: `Cellular.setCredentials()` is not currently enabled, however read on to find out how to use the cellular_hal to do the same thing with `cellular_credentials_set()`.

-Sets 3rd party credentials for the Cellular network from within the user application.
-These credentials are currently not added to the device's non-volatile memory and need to be set every time from the user application.
+On Gen 2 devices (Electron), cellular credentials are not added to the device's non-volatile memory and need to be set every time from the user application.
 You may set credentials in 3 different ways:

 - APN only
 - USERNAME & PASSWORD only